practiceQ gives you the ability to create automated emails around your appointments. Here are some scenarios provided by our customers:

 This same section allows you to customize all notification emails that goes out to your clients (confirmation, cancellation, decline, reminder).
 Let’s look at how to customize the appointment confirmation email.

-- With the "Emails" tab open, click on "Add Email".
+- With the "Messages" tab open, click on "Add Email" under the "Email Templates" section.

 - Click on "Customize the Appointment Confirmation email template".